lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 include ../blackicemx.mk
 ```

 Note that `-pullup yes` is used in the pcf file for the button.
-Although the Blackice Mx has a pullup resistor on the button, because of the way the buttons are wired to the blue and green user LEDs, that resistore is not sufficient to get reliable signals from a button press, so the internal resistor needs to be enabled.
+Although the Blackice Mx has a pullup resistor on the button, because of the way the buttons are wired to the blue and green user LEDs, that resistor is not sufficient to get reliable signals from a button press, so the internal resistor needs to be enabled.

-Note also that the button signal will be high by default and low when the button is prsssed, and that the user leds are set on when their output signal is low, and off when it is high.
+Note also that the button signal will be high by default and low when the button is pressed, and that the user LEDs are set on when their output signal is low, and off when it is high.
 So no negation is needed when setting the LED signal from the button signal.

 If you need more buttons for your project, you can buy the [Digilent Pmod BTN][], which has 4 buttons.